 Engaged employees understand their purpose and role with the organization.
 They’re accountable for their own actions.
 Employee engagement is a key factor in a company’s growth and innovation.

 When you have a workforce that is engaged, your organization is set up to achieve the goals and milestones you’re aiming for.
 It’s a proven fact that engaged companies have higher EPS (earnings per share) and they recover faster from financial trouble.

-How To Measure Employee Engagement
+How Can You Measure Employee Engagement?

 Most companies don’t know how to measure employee engagement or fail to measure it accurately.
 One of the best ways to measure it is with employee engagement survey.

 Engagement surveys must have validated stats and benchmarks from other organizations for them to be effective.
 Without this, you’re not going to know if the results are good or bad.
 They can be measured with short surveys that only have a few questions.
 After all, this is the only way you’re going to get useful results to use.
 Surveys are great but they can only be an indicator of whether your employees are engaged or not.